paolospizza/paolospizza.github.io/index.md

 We offer delicious, hand stretched Pizza, made in the authentic Neapolitan style and delivered directly to your door.

-When you can't go to the Pizzeria, let the Pizzeria come to you!
+## When you can't go to the Pizzeria, let the Pizzeria come to you!

+{% include micro-pizzeria-box.html %}

-{% include menu.html %}
+{% include how-to-order.html %}